HotCakeX/Harden-Windows-Security/Wiki posts/Miscellaneous/Group Policy.md

 4. Use `PolicyAnalyzer` to double check everything by comparing the old file with the new one and making sure the correct changes are applied.

-5. Replace the old Group Policy file with the new file and create a new `Security-Baselines-X` to upload to the GitHub repository.
+5. Replace the old Group Policy file with the new file in the Security-Baselines-X directory and upload it to the GitHub repository.

 <br>